Nissan says CEO Ghosn's salary rose 2.5 percent last year

-YOKOHAMA Nissan Motor Co (7201.T) on Tuesday said it paid CEO Carlos Ghosn 1.098 billion yen (£8 million) in the year ended March, up 2.5 percent from the previous year.
+YOKOHAMA (Reuters) - Nissan Motor Co (7201.T) on Tuesday said it paid CEO Carlos Ghosn 1.098 billion yen (£8 million) in the year ended March, up 2.5 percent from the previous year.

 Ghosn, one of the best-paid auto executives, received a separate salary of 7.06 million euros ($7.89 million) last year as CEO of Renault SAC (RENA.PA), Nissan's automating alliance partner.